What is Inheritance Tax?

 However, if the above doesn’t apply, anything over the £325,000 threshold will be taxed at 40% when you die.
 This can be reduced to 36% if you leave at least 10% of the value after deductions to charity.

 It is also important to note that your beneficiaries (the people you leave your estate to) don’t usually pay tax on things they inherit.
-But they may have to pay related taxes, even if the estate is below the threshold, for example, if they get rental income from a house left to them in a will.
+But they may still have to pay related taxes, even if the estate is below the threshold.
+For example, if they receive rental income from a house left to them in a will.

-The purpose of inheritance tax is to redistribute income so that the money can go back into the state and be distributed for the benefit of all.
+The inheritance tax is designed to redistribute income so it can be returned to the state and distributed for the benefit of all.
+It focuses on taxing higher-value or large estates while allowing individuals to pass on assets efficiently through exemptions and reliefs.

-What matters is how inheritance tax comes into play when leaving your property to beneficiaries.
+What matters is how inheritance tax applies when leaving your property to beneficiaries.

 Leaving your home to descendants